LakshmiRadhakrishnan09/AWS-Security-Specialist/SecurityPillar.md

 Use Secret Manager.

 We strongly recommend that you never put confidential or sensitive information, such as your customers' email addresses, into tags or free-form fields such as a Name field.
 Any data that you enter into tags or free-form fields used for names may be used for billing or diagnostic logs.

+Resource Groups & Tag Editor: Helps to perform bulk actions.

+Examples of bulk actions include:

+Applying updates or security patches.
+Upgrading applications.
+Opening or closing ports to network traffic.
+Collecting specific log and monitoring data from your fleet of instances.